 top of page

-It’s Halloween All Year at Coffee Witches House – A Quirky Café Stop Between Chiang Mai and Pai
+It’s Halloween All Year at Coffee Witches House: A Quirky Cafe Stop Between Chiang Mai and Pai

 Somewhere between Chiang Mai and Pai, along the winding Route 1095, sits a little café that seems to live in its own season.

-Coffee Witches House feels like October 31st, every day of the year.
+Coffee Witches House feels like October 31st every day of the year.

 With wooden walkways, witch hats, and jack-o’-lanterns peeking from every corner, it’s a whimsical stop that turns an ordinary drive through the mountains into a mini adventure.
 We came across it completely by chance while descending the mountain road from Pai.

-We have accumulated more than 13 months living and travelling around Thailand, over multiple visits, exploring over ten cities.
+We have accumulated more than 13 months living and traveling around Thailand, over multiple visits, exploring over ten cities.
 That includes several long road trips, including Chiang Rai, Chiang Mai, and the southern islands.

 With all that said, we’ve learned that these quirky roadside cafés are part of what makes Thailand such an endlessly fun place to explore.